darwish-js/hotkeys-react/README.md

 React component to listen to keydown and keyup keyboard events, defining and  dispatching keyboard shortcuts.
 Uses a fork of [hotkeys.js](https://github.com/jaywcjlove/hotkeys) for keydown detection of special characters.
 You give it a keymap of shortcuts & it bind it to the mousetrap singleton.
 The, it'll unbind it when the component unmounts.

-> [hotkeys-react](https://github.com/darwish-js/useHotKeys) - React hook for using keyboard shortcuts in components.
-Make sure that you have at least version 16.8 of react and react-dom installed, or otherwise hooks won't work for you.

 ## Example